The Sustainability Benefits of Right-Sizing Your Commercial Real Estate Portfolio

-In maintaining agility across CRE portfolios, companies can address employee desires for flexibility and meet company environmental, social, and corporate governance (ESG) goals.
+In maintaining agility across CRE portfolios, companies can address employee desires for flexibility and meet company environmental, social, and corporate governance (ESG) and sustainability goals.
 As more companies shift towards prioritizing sustainability, they have new plans to reach net-zero and become carbon neutral.
 How will they get there?
 Data, and constant portfolio optimization.

 Right-sizing your CRE portfolio can be a challenging task, especially if you don’t understand how your assets are being used.
 However, with a detailed strategy in place, alongside data-driven decision making, managing your office space economically can bring various environmental benefits, including less waste, better air quality, and energy efficiency.

 Read on to discover the full environmental benefits of right-sizing your CRE portfolio.

 How Investing in Spatial Intelligence Facilitates Efficient and Sustainable Commercial Building Management

 Investing in spatial intelligence is the key to understanding how space is being used across your entire commercial real estate portfolio.
 By analyzing this information at scale and looking at patterns over time, you’re able to identify opportunities for efficiency.
 One way in which decision-makers are doing this is by implementing smart office technology solutions that enhance user experience and performance.